 When your car starts performing out of the ordinary in any way, the signs shouldn’t be ignored because they can become even more costly and complicated to fix if you let them persist.

-The most obvious sign of car trouble is when an indicator light comes on in the dashboard.
+The most obvious sign your car needs repair is when an indicator light comes on on the dashboard.
 These are usually specific to the corresponding car part and will tell you where to check, but if the engine light comes on, it could be any number of problems.
 In addition to dash lights, there are also some other signs to look for, including the following.

-- You see visible leaks or transmission, coolant, brake, or engine fluid pooling underneath your car.
+- Visible leaks or transmission, coolant, brake, or engine fluid pooling underneath your car.

 - You experience decreased fuel efficiency noticeable through a more frequent need to fill up your tank with gas.

-- You notice increased or colored exhaust smoke coming from the car.
+- Noticeable increase in and/or colored exhaust smoke coming from the car.

 Anytime you notice that your car is making new noises, these issues to look for in your car are worth your attention.